untitled_design_3.png

 Conditions for Recognition

 • All recognized student organizations will be held responsible by the university for abiding by federal, state, and local laws, as well as all university regulations.
-The university may become involved in the off-campus conduct of recognized student organizations.
+The university may become involved in the off-campus conduct of student organizations.

 • Organizations cannot use trademarked or registered names in their official title (except either as permitted with explicit permission and/or approval of an affiliated national organization as permitted by an authorized third party.
 Names and titles of student organizations must be unique and distinguishable from existing student organizations.